 The Dakota Inn Rathskeller was opened on August 1, 1933 by Karl Kurz, the Grandfather of Karl E. Kurz, the present owner.
-EIGHTY ONE years later, Detroit’s only authentic German bar is still going strong!
+EIGHTY TWO years later, Detroit’s only authentic German bar is still going strong!

 While Grandfather Kurz worked at Mr. Ford’s Highland Park auto factory, he dreamed of opening his own business.
 He bought the old dilapidated Chinese hand laundry on John R near Dakota, in the heart of Detroit’s German community.